May 9, 1860– J.M. Barrie:

-While there was never an incident during the flying sequences, provided by the famous Foy Family, I was dropped, with the counter weights adding to the descent, during a picture taking session between the matinee and evening performance of Peter Pan, when I played John in the early 1960s.
+While there was never an incident during the flying sequences, provided by the famous Foy Family, I was dropped, with the counter weights adding to the descent, during a picture taking session between the matinee and evening performance of Peter Pan, when I played John in the 1965.
 I broke my nose during the fall, but I still went on for that evening’s performance.
-57-years-later, the break is still evident as part of the character of my rather large proboscis.
+55-years later, the break is still evident as part of the character of my rather large proboscis.

 I am a fan of the charming film Finding Neverland (2004) with Johnny Depp doing a bang-up job of portraying Barrie as a charming hero, devoted to large dogs and small children.
+No one pooped on any bed in the making of this film.
 In the film, Barrie is seen as a quirky little man who was celebrated by his contemporaries as a genius with a great heart.
 The film seems to have gotten the story right.
 In 2015, it was presented as an unnecessary big Broadway musical starring Matthew Morrison and featuring Kelsey Grammer, with a noisy rock infused score.
-It received middling reviews, zero Tony Award nominations and has done boffo box-office.
-There is still a national tour meandering somewhere around North America.
+It received middling reviews, zero Tony Award nominations but enjoyed boffo box-office.

 The character of Peter Pan first appeared in the Barrie novel The Little White Bird in 1902.
 Peter Pan was first presented onstage in London in December 1904.
 A 37-year-old female played Peter, a tradition that has endured.
 The mother of the real Peter, Sylvia Llewelyn Davies had a brother, matinee idol Gerald du Maurier, who played both Captain Hook and Mr. Darling.